 Across wine-serious cities, the bistro format has proven itself as the most functional structure for serious wine service without the formality overhead of fine dining.
 Paris codified it; Lyon industrialized it; cities across East Asia have adapted it to local eating rhythms.
 In Taipei, where dinner rarely conforms to a single-venue arc and where grazing and ordering in rounds is culturally intuitive, the bistro model fits naturally.
 It allows a wine program to be explored across multiple pours and dishes rather than committed to in a single bottle selection at the table's outset.

-What this means in practice at Justin's is that the wine program is likely the primary organizing logic of the experience, with the food menu structured to support rather than compete with it.
+At Justin's, the wine program is the primary organizing logic of the experience, with the food menu structured to support rather than compete with it.
 This is the inverse of how most restaurants approach the relationship: typically, the kitchen leads and the sommelier adapts.
 At a venue that has earned dual Star Wine List recognition, the reasonable inference is that the list itself is the editorial statement, and the bistro plates around it are chosen for their compatibility with what the cellar offers.

 Taipei in Regional Context